patbaumgartner/eclipse-integration-tcserver/README.md

 ## Questions and bug reports:

-  If you have a question that Google can't answer, the best way is to go to the stackoverflow using the tag `spring-tool-suite`:
+  If you have a question that Google can't answer, the best way is to go to the StackOverflow using the tag `spring-tool-suite`:

   https://stackoverflow.com/tags/spring-tool-suite[`spring-tool-suite`]